-UC faculty has established criteria for nonclassroom-based / independent study schools to establish and maintain “a-g” course lists.
-UC respects independent study schools’ unique circumstances and the requirements are designed to ensure their "a-g" approved courses meet faculty standards for college-preparatory coursework.
+UC faculty has established criteria for nonclassroom-based / independent study schools to establish and maintain an “a-g” course list.
+UC respects independent study schools’ unique circumstances and these requirements are designed to ensure their "a-g" approved courses meet faculty standards for college-preparatory coursework.

 The University’s policy on nonclassroom-based / independent study schools applies to any public, charter or private high school in which at least half of the students receive 80 percent of their instruction off campus.
 Schools and programs that provide all or most of their courses through Internet-based methods, with time and/or distance separating the teacher and learner will instead abide by UC’s online school policy.

 Nonclassroom-based / independent study schools are expected to meet the following criteria to maintain an "a-g" course list and offer UC-approved coursework: